KQM-git/HSRNews/archive/668.md

 To provide a better gaming experience, the Crew will constantly adapt and improve the game and fix known issues.

+### Known Issues

+■2024/08/02

+- It is known that there is a chance the game might abnormally crash when using certain iPad devices.
+This issue will be fixed in future version updates.

 ### Game Updates and Improvements Overview

 ■2024/08/02